JsBergbau/MiTemperature2/README.md

   --skipidentical N, -skip N
                         N consecutive identical measurements won't be reported to callbackfunction
   ```

 Note: When using rounding option you could see 0.1 degress more in the script output than shown on the display.
 Obviously the LYWSD03MMC just trancates the second decimal place.

 In order to save power: It is recommended to read the battery level quite seldom.
 When using the --battery option Battery-Level is always read on the first run.

+The `--count` option is intended to save even more power.
+So far it is not proven, that only connecting at some interval will actually save power.
+See this discussion https://github.com/JsBergbau/MiTemperature2/issues/3#issuecomment-572982314

   ## Tipps